 This is a guest author article written by Maciej Socha, DevOps Engineer at Semantive.

-Proving concept value quickly is crucial.
-Organizations evaluating Spacelift need to see tangible results fast – not just for technical validation, but to secure stakeholder buy-in and budget approval.
-However, traditional approaches to implementation often require:
+When evaluating new tools, organizations need to see tangible results quickly – not just for technical validation, but to secure stakeholder buy-in and budget approval.
+The challenge often isn’t the platform itself, but the reality of constrained resources and competing priorities that teams face during POC phases.

-These factors can slow proof-of-concept delivery and delay the realization of Spacelift’s core benefits: improved collaboration, enhanced security, and streamlined infrastructure operations.
+These constraints can delay proof-of-concept delivery and push back the realization of Spacelift’s core benefits: improved collaboration, enhanced security, and streamlined infrastructure operations.

-By leveraging our Spacelift Core Config Accelerator, organizations have typically reduced setup time from 4 weeks down to just 3-5 days – with full workflow automation, custom policies and private workers deployed.
-On average, teams report a 90% decrease in time-to-value for proof-of-concept deployments, allowing them to quickly demonstrate the full potential of Spacelift.
+The Spacelift Accelerator addresses this head-on.
+Organizations using the Accelerator have reduced their POC timeline down to just 3-5 days – with full workflow automation, custom policies, and private workers already deployed.
+Teams report a 90% decrease in time-to-value, allowing them to quickly demonstrate Spacelift’s full potential without diverting internal resources from other critical work.

 Built on Semantive’s real‑world experience delivering Spacelift across diverse customer environments, the Accelerator addresses these challenges head-on.
 This repository provides a single configuration-driven approach to establishing a production-ready Spacelift foundation.